Family care for an older person

 Family care is given in a home-like environment in the family carer’s private home.
+Not more than 4-6 persons at a time are taken care of.
 Short-term family care can also be provided in the older person's own home.

 In family care, older people can have long-term relationships with other people.
 Other advantages about this form of living are that the older person may be looked after by the same carers at all times and feel at home.

 Many older people feel lonely.
 The care provided in family environment is very individual and the older person can become close with the carers.

 In family care, older people can take part in the family’s daily life when they feel up to it and if they want to.
 If there are children in the family care home, the older person can enjoy the company of people of different ages.
 In family care, the older person may take part in interesting activities and enjoy the company of other people.

 The fees for long-term family care are determined in the same way as for 24-hour service housing.
 The maximum amount of fees is 85 per cent of the client`s monthly income.
 If the client`s income is higher than his or her spouse`s income, the fee which is determined on the basis of the combined monthly income of the spouses.

 The fees cover the services provided by the family carer, food and housing.
 Any other costs are paid by the older person.

 If the older person does not have enough money to pay for the fees, the fees may be reduced, or they may not be collected.